Towards quantum topological data analysis: torsion detection: Our Contribution

 We remark a few things.
 In the setting $\Zbb$, $H_r$ is no longer a vector space and, therefore, the notion of $\rm dim \ H_r$ is no longer relevant.
 Rather, it is $\rm rank \ H_r$ that is of interest.
 However, quantum computation is built on quantum mechanics, which is naturally built on the complex field $\mathbb{C}$.
 Thus, it is of fundamental constraint that prevents existing quantum algorithms from handling the torsion part appearing in the above formula.

-Our solution to the above question and the corresponding quantum algorithm rely on a few things.
-We leave the detailed treatment in the Appendix \ref{sec: roleofcoefficients}, Appendix \ref{sec: keyinsight} and Appendix \ref{sec: quantumalgorithm}.
-In the following, we attempt to summarize the main recipes and key steps. \\
+Our solution to the above question and the corresponding quantum algorithm rely on a few insights.
+In the following, we attempt to summarize the main recipes and key steps.
+The detailed treatment shall be provided in the Appendix \ref{sec: roleofcoefficients}, Appendix \ref{sec: keyinsight} and Appendix \ref{sec: quantumalgorithm}.